-Sure, Penticton is well-ranked on statistics-driven ranking lists like Moneysense's list of best places to live in BC, but stats don't tell the whole story.
+Sure, Penticton is well-ranked on statistics-driven ranking lists like Moneysense's1 list of best places to live in BC, but stats don't tell the whole story.
 What makes any place great, in the end, is people.
 Patricia's mom retired in Penticton and she says, "Everyone is so helpful and friendly here.
 There is so much [for mom] to do here … We could not be happier for mom."

-Find great places to live in the town of Penticton.
+Find great retirement destinations in Penticton.

 Sources and further resources